zkamvar/toot-docker-networking/README.md

 To be honest, the rest of the tutorial is not really informative...
 I think I need to figure out how to do IP tunneling to work this out :/

+Wait a tick... there's more space dust on this cover.
+I don't think I have to do that whole `.env` file BS for this.
+There is apparently a `networks` key for the docker-compose yaml.

+Update... there are different versions of the docker machine and the docker-compose yaml and it's super confusing.

+### Difficulties in crosstalk

+I'm at this part where I know I need to get the containers to talk to one another, but I'm stuck because the r-installation container quits as soon as it finds nothing to make, so it's impossible to talk to it through the jekyll container or another layer.
+I know there's a way to get containers running and for them to stay afloat, but I don't know what it is yet :/